Two bad days

 She tells me this test counts as my drop. (we can drop just 1 test, the lowest this semester) I convinced her to let me take the test anyway just to see how I would've done and she agrees on account it would help me on my final.
 It doesn't count towards my grade.
 I take that Monday.
 I know it won't count, and I'm not in trouble but I REALLY, REALLY would have aced that test had I made it there.
 I could have dropped the Test 1= B and had a high A average instead.
 I studied so damn hard.
 I'm very disappointed in myself.
 And so it wouldn't happen again, yesterday night I moved my loudest alarm, my radio alarm to the top of my armoire very high out of the 4 year old's reach.
 It woke me up fine this morning.

-another entry how I've been having trouble organizing my clinical schedule to work with Ari's pre-K schedule.
+Today was another story.
+I mentioned in another entry how I've been having trouble organizing my clinical schedule to work with Ari's pre-K schedule.
 I HAD found a way that worked until today.
 Ari starts Pre-K a half an hour later then the rest of the school.
 After a dozen phone calls I found a daycare that not only opens early (6:30) but can also take her to school for me.
 The last 2 semesters, clinicals started between 6:45 or 7 but this semester, they decided we all need to be there and starting at 6:30.
 It was Ok in Pedi because I talked to my instructor about it, she was really understanding and sometimes I even made it there before she did.
 Today was my OB orientation.
 This instructor seems unwilling and seemed pretty upset when I mentioned the possibility of me getting there late.
 Even after I explained the entire situation.
 (I have no family in town, my friends work early, there is no daycare anywhere that takes your kids at 6am AND will take them to school).
 Just after our conversation, a classmate who overheard my worries said there is a possibility that she could get her 18 year old daughter to do it as she needs the extra money.
 She told me she'd talk to her tonight and get back to me.
 My instructor is reluctantly allowing me to be late tomorrow.
 (Did I mention that parking for students at the hospital is 3 city blocks away from the hospital!)
 I'm going to be having asthma attacks by the time I get there since I'll be running!
 So I hope this thing with her daughter works out.

 The worst of the worst of these 2 days was yesterday night when Mom called from Houston.
 MD Anderson has turned my stepdad, Jerry away.
 There is nothing they can do for him.
 His tumor is sitting right next to his carotid artery and no surgeon will touch it.
 Jerry wants to try an oncologist in Waco as he was told chemo may shrink the tumor and give him more time.
 I spoke to my mom last night.
 She says she has to follow Jerry's wishes.
 I told her that she really needs to speak to Jerry and ask him how he wants to spend the rest of his time.
 I really think that Chemo will hasten his death like it did for Mike instead of giving him more time.
 I think in any case, I would be surprised if he made it until Christmas based on the condition he is now.
 But she's right, she must follow his wishes, and she doesn't want him to go any more then he wants to.
 I think the oncologist they see will probably tell them the same, and start Hospice in the works.